 - 1. Nursing students will participate in various laboratory and simulation experiences throughout the curriculum.
-The focus is on the developing competent nursing assessment, interventions, and outcome evaluation to promote patient safety.
-The lab houses numerous equipment and supplies to engage students in hands-on learning opportunities to prepare for clinical experiences in the healthcare setting.
-Behavior in the lab is synonymous with behavior in actual patient care settings.
-At the beginning of each clinical/lab course, students will be asked to sign the Division of Nursing Clinical Lab Contract see Addendum I. Faculty will discuss the importance of the contract with students each semester. - 2.
-Certain lab activities (not all) involving a simulated clinical experience where the student is participating and/or observing in patient care and reflecting on the experience will be counted as clinical hours. - 3.
-When classes are not meeting in the lab, remediation and/or additional practice of select nursing care is scheduled through the Nursing Clinical Lab Coordinator.
-Open labs are scheduled as appropriate and available.
+The focus is on developing competent nursing assessment, interventions, and outcome evaluation to promote patient safety.
+The lab contains a variety of equipment and supplies to engage students in hands-on learning opportunities to prepare for clinical experiences in the healthcare setting.
+Behavior in the lab is synonymous with behavior in patient care settings.
+At the beginning of each clinical/lab course, students will be asked to sign the Division of Nursing Clinical Lab Contract (see Addendum I).
+Faculty will discuss the importance of the contract with students each semester. - 2.
+Simulation experiences in which the student is participating in and/or observing patient care and reflecting on the experience may be counted as clinical hours. - 3.
+Remediation and/or additional practice of select nursing care may be scheduled through the Nursing Lab Coordinator.